Salaries in Germany: Employment laws and compensation trends

 Health insurance (Krankenversicherung)

-Health insurance contributions give employees access to the state healthcare system in Germany.
+Health insurance contributions by employer and employee give employees access to the state healthcare system in Germany.
 Anyone receiving unemployment benefits does not need to be insured to access healthcare.

 Long-term care insurance (Pflegeversicherung)